 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-Before another TZ marathon begins on SYFY, we submit to you our ranking of the most memorable and shocking endings the show ever produced.
+Before another TZ marathon begins, we submit to you our ranking of the most memorable and shocking endings the show ever produced.

 **Spoiler Warning: There are obviously spoilers for The Twilight Zone below**

 This underrated episode asks: Could you not say a single world for an entire year, in exchange for $500,000?
 That's the bet Jamie Tennyson, an annoying AF loud mouth, accepts from aristocrat Archie after bothering the members of his club with his constant pleas for a loan.

 Surprisingly, Jamie goes the whole year without talking — but Archie can't pay up.
 He's broke.
 But what's more shocking is what Jamie reveals he did to himself to ensure he would earn his money.
 Another tragic twist from The Twilight Zone.

 09. "Five Characters In Search of an Exit" (Season 3)

 An army officer, a clown, a ballerina, a hobo, and (because reasons) a bagpipe player are trapped at the bottom of a strange metal container.
 The only thing scarier than their close confines is the constant ringing of bells that plagues their intense time together.